DiegoBast1/SQL-databases/README.md

 # SQL-databases
-basic SQL databases I've created
+All databases I've created with SQL using MySQL and Microsoft SQL Server